ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 This specification describes how to perform remote attestation over the EDHOC protocol, following the RATS architecture.
 EDHOC provides the benefit of minimal message overhead and reduced round trips for a lightweight authentication.
 More importantly, by integrating remote attestation with EDHOC, attestation can be run in parallel with authentication, improving the efficiency and maintaining lightweight properties.

 Remote attestation protocol elements are carried within EDHOC's External Authorization Data (EAD) fields.
 EDHOC {{RFC9528}} supports one or more EAD items in each EAD field.
 EAD item is a CBOR sequence of an ead_label and an optional ead_value.
 More specifically, we define three independent aspects {{attestation-aspects}} for performing remote attestation over EDHOC:

-  1. Attestation Targets {{targets}}: remote attestation of IoT device / remote attestation of cloud/network service
+  1. Attestation Targets (see in {{targets}}): remote attestation of IoT device / remote attestation of network service
-  2. Attestation Models {{models}}: remote attestation in RATS background-check model / RATS passport model
+  2. Attestation Models (see in {{models}}): remote attestation in RATS background-check model / RATS passport model
-  3. Atttestation Message Flow {{flow}}: EDHOC forward message flow / EDHOC reverse message flow All combinations of one item from each of the three aspects are possible, resulting in 8 different cases.
+  3. Atttestation Message Flow (see in {{flow}}): EDHOC forward message flow / EDHOC reverse message flow

+All combinations of one item from each of the three aspects are possible, resulting in 8 different cases.
 In this specification, we discuss about the cases that are better matched to the EDHOC use case and the constrained IoT device and network setting.